-When designing a new curriculum program or redesign an existing curriculum program one always try to follow a systematic pathway.
-There are no standard solutions, but there are many useful ideas for possible ideas for the design.
+When designing or redesigning a new curriculum program, one always tries to follow a systematic pathway.
+There are no standard solutions, but there are many valuable ideas for possible ideas for the design.
 These ideas are called ‘design principles’.

 An evidence-based approach to select design principles

-- Design principles are derived from research and teachers experiences (pedagogics/didactics) (see annex 2).
+- Design principles are derived from research and teachers’ experiences (pedagogics/didactics) (see annexe 2).

-- The design principles relevant for the realization of the (new) curriculum are selected.
+- The design principles relevant to realising the (new) curriculum are selected.

-- Teachers and management discuss and elaborate the design principles.
+- Teachers and management discuss and elaborate on the design principles.

 - What are the consequences?
 Can we agree?
-Can we realize them?
+Can we realise them?

-- Result: the didactical principle is evidence based as much is possible and is used to specify the possible learning, teaching and organizational activities.
+- Result: the didactical principle is evidence-based as much as possible and is used to specify the possible learning, teaching and organisational activities.

 The developments concerning MOOCs proceed very rapidly.
-So, it is necessary to follow these developments through literature and internet in order to collect new and better ideas to organize higher education with help of MOOCs.
+So, it is necessary to follow these developments through literature and the internet to collect new and better ideas to organise higher education with the help of MOOCs.